liamhays/rk3566-mcu/rk3566_mcu_notes.md

 level, read-only", and "MRW" is "machine level, read-write".
 If this MCU supported modes other than Machine, the privilege level of CSRs would matter.
-The RK356x TRM tries to document these, but you really have to have at least a basic level of RISC-V knowledge.
+The RK356x TRM tries to document these, but you really need to have at least a basic level of RISC-V knowledge.

-I believe that the reason that Rockchip register names are available is so that the ARM cores can change RISC-V CSRs.
 | Number | Privilege | RISC-V Name | Rockchip name       | RISC-V Description                                    |
 |--------|-----------|-------------|---------------------|-------------------------------------------------------|
 | 0xF11  | MRO       | `mvendorid` | `MCU_CSR_MVENDORID` | Vendor ID                                             |